 The mission of the Office of Legal Affairs is to educate the Georgia College community as to the laws and regulations applicable to the University's operations.
 Legal Affairs also works to manage legal issues and facilitate transactions, to provide advice and counsel, to foster sound decision-making and creative problem-solving, and to provide legal representation, all of which to facilitate the University's pursuit of its mission.
 It is the goal of the Office of Legal Affairs to provide counsel to minimize legal risks and costs, reduce litigation exposure, and ensure legal compliance, and to do so efficiently, expeditiously, reliably, and professionally.

-The guiding principles for the Office of Legal Affairs are: Accountability, Confidentiality, Dependability, Integrity, and Professionalism.
+The guiding principles for the Office of Legal Affairs are: Accountability, Competence, Due Diligence, Integrity, and Professionalism.
 The office incorporates these principles as we work to fulfill the mission of Legal Affairs and at the same time aid in fulfilling the mission of Georgia College.
-They are unwavering and reflect how we interact with each other, our clients and the community.
+They are unwavering and reflect how we interact with each other, our clients, and the community.

 In serving the University's interests, Legal Affairs pursues excellence in the quality of services provided to its clients and maintains the highest standards of professional ethics and integrity.
 Such services include, but are not limited to: